LilianS77/IPUMS_CA_EDUCD/README.md

 - **Data:** We focus on respondents whose highest educational attainment is a doctoral degree (using the `EDUCD` variable).
 - **Method:** The ratio estimator approach is used to estimate the total number of respondents in each state, leveraging California's known respondent totals.
 - **Comparison:** The estimated total respondents are compared to the actual number of respondents in each state.

+#### Statement on LLM usage:
+LLMs were not used in this analysis in any way.
+All code and text are written solely by the author of this repository.